johnsonandjohnson/Bodiless-JS/packages/cx-navigation/doc/Menu.md

 ## Architectural Details

-About the tokens provided by CX Menu, here are some differences:
+About the tokens provided by Vital Menu, here are some differences:

 - Base provides basic menu, with no submenu lists
 - Default extends Base menu and provides submenu lists